void SetData( System.Span<T> data, int elementOffset )

 Description

-The SetData method is used to upload data from the CPU to the GPU buffer.
-This method allows you to specify a span of data to be copied into the buffer, starting at a specified offset within the buffer.
+The SetData method of the GpuBuffer class is used to upload data from the CPU to the GPU.
+This method allows you to specify a span of data to be copied into the GPU buffer starting at a specified offset.
 This is useful for updating a portion of the buffer without affecting the entire data set.

 Usage

-Ensure that the buffer has been properly initialized and that the data being uploaded fits within the buffer's capacity, starting from the specified offset.
+Ensure that the buffer has been properly initialized and that the data span does not exceed the buffer's capacity starting from the specified offset.

 Example